jasjoh/cyoas-sharebnb-client/README.md

 - The need to explicitly type image uploads sent from React forms alongside JSON data to Flask APIs as multipart form data
 - How to provision a new AWS account and S3 instance including IAM and policy management
 - How challenging it is as an AWS novice to navigate their documentation as part of the above bullet point
-- The challenges of time estimation and planning with working under fixed time constraints
+- The challenges of time estimation and planning while working under fixed time constraints

 ## How to Run
 - Run `npm install` to install pre-requisites